New & Used Honda CR-V: In Depth

 GET A FREE PRICE QUOTE

-The Honda CR-V has been around for over two decades, and it has reigned over its class with the Toyota RAV4.
-It competes with the Hyundai Tucson, Chevy Equinox, Kia Sportage, Nissan Rogue, Ford Escape, and the Volkswagen Tiguan.
+The Honda CR-V has been around for more than twenty years, and it has reigned over its segment with the Toyota RAV4.
+It competes with the Volkswagen Tiguan, Ford Escape, Nissan Rogue, Kia Sportage, Chevy Equinox, and the Hyundai Tucson.

 Sitting on underpinnings adapted from Honda's Civic, the CR-V has always offered all-wheel drive as an option to the standard front-wheel-drive powertrain.
 A four-cylinder engine is standard, now paired with a five-speed transmission.
 The current fourth-generation model was all-new for 2012, and the 2013 version carries over with almost no changes.